syazayacob/DSC761-agriculture/README.md

 ## 🚀 Getting Started

 ### Prerequisites
-Ensure you have Python 3.8+ installed.
+Ensure you have Python 3.10+ installed.

 ### Setup
 1. **Clone the repository:**
    git clone [https://github.com/syazayacob/DSC761-agriculture.git]
-   cd crop-prediction-system
+   cd DSC761-agriculture

 2. **Install dependencies:**
     It's recommended to create a virtual environment first:

-pip install -r requirements.txt
+    `pip install -r requirements.txt`

 Running the Project
 1. Data Processing
     First, run the data processing script to prepare the datasets:

-/notebooks/012_data_preprocessing_improve.ipynb
+    `/notebooks/012_data_preprocessing_improve.ipynb`

     This will create the data/improve directory and save the processed CSVs there.

 2. Model Training
     Next, train the machine learning models:

-/notebooks/032_model_training.ipynb
+    `/notebooks/032_model_training.ipynb`

     This will create the models/improve directory and save all trained models and scalers.

 3. Model Evaluation (Optional, but recommended)
     To see detailed evaluation metrics and plots:

-/notebooks/042_evaluation.ipynb
+    `/notebooks/042_evaluation.ipynb`

 4. Launch the Streamlit App
     Finally, run the interactive prediction dashboard:

-streamlit run streamlit_app_improve.py
+    `streamlit run streamlit_app_improve.py`
     This will open the application in the web browser.

 ✨ Credits
     This project was developed to demonstrate a complete machine learning pipeline for agricultural data, from raw data processing to interactive deployment with explainable AI.